danielpaul/RapidRails/docs/credentials_and_secrets.md

 We use [dotenv-rails](https://github.com/bkeepers/dotenv) to store local secrets on your local system.

 1. Duplicate the `.env.template` file and set the filename as `.env`.
+You can skip this step if you've run the `bin/setup` command previously.
 2. You can store your local secrets here like `HOST=localhost:3000`.
 3. To access it anywhere in the application, use the `ENV` object on the variable like `ENV['HOST']`.